* EIG to no longer pay TCW on future funds

 At least a sixth of TCW's profit stems from those payments, according to TCW December 2012 documents to lenders viewed by Reuters.

 But under the terms of the agreement announced Wednesday, EIG will continue making payments to TCW on its existing funds.
 EIG pays TCW 33 percent of its management fees on existing funds, according to the documents to lenders.

-However, the firm is acquiring TCW's stake in new funds it introduces in the future and will no longer have to make payments on any future funds it introduces.
+However, the firm is acquiring TCW's stake in new funds it introduces in the future and will no longer have to make payments on those funds.
 Under the original agreement with TCW, TCW was supposed to receive 20 percent of EIG's fees on future funds, according to the documents for lenders reviewed by Reuters.
 The terms of EIG's acquisition of TCW's economic interest in new funds were not disclosed.